 Pauline Boudry&Renate Lorenz: (No) Time

-In 2020 the international guest artists of the Jindřich Chalupecký Award are Pauline Boudry and Renate Lorenz, who work together in Berlin since 2007.
+In 2020 the international guest artists of the Jindřich Chalupecký Award were Pauline Boudry and Renate Lorenz, who work together in Berlin since 2007.
 In collaboration with Boudry and Lorenz we prepared a European premiere of their new work (No) Time, which is co-produced by the Jindřich Chalupecký Society, Mediacity Seoul, Frac Bretagne and CA2M Madrid.

 Boudry and Lorenz produce installations that choreograph the tension between visibility and opacity.
 Their films capture performances in front of the camera, often starting with a song, a picture, a film or a score from the near past.
 They upset normative historical narratives and conventions of spectatorship, as figures and actions across time are staged, layered and re-imagined.
 Their performers are choreographers, artists and musicians, with whom they are having a long-term conversation about the conditions of performance, the violent history of visibility, the pathologization of bodies, but also about companionship, glamour and resistance.